Normal Approximate Likelihoods to Gravitational Wave Events: Methods

-$p(\mathcal{M}_{c,z}, \eta)$ is given by Eq. (\ref{eq:simple_prior}).
+where $p(\mathcal{M}_{c,z}, \eta)$ is given by Eq. (\ref{eq:simple_prior}).
 The prior $p(\chi_{\rm eff}|\eta)$ is the inferred marginal distribution of $\chi_{\rm eff}$ at fixed $q,\mc$, derived assuming a uniform-magnitude/isotropic spin prior; see Appendix B of \cite{2021arXiv210409508C} for a concrete expression.
 In effect, this choice re-weights the posterior samples to a uniform prior in $\mc,\eta$ and $\chi_{\rm eff}$, so the weighted KDE is the (marginal) likelihood in this space.
-In this work, we retain the fiducial distance prior ($p(d_L)\propto d_L^2$); however, we emphasize that the choice of distance prior propagates directly into our inferred Gaussian, and that these calculations must be repeated with an appropriately modified weight if a different distance prior is desired.
-We choose a covariance matrix $\Sigma_S$ based on the covariance of the data, using conventional bandwidth-selection rules for kernel density estimates (Scott's rule); see, e.g., \cite{Merritt1994,ThomsonTapia,mm-statistics-nonparametric-timeseries-RamsaySilverman} and references therein.
+In this work, we retain the fiducial distance prior ($p(d_L)\propto d_L^2$); however, we emphasize that the choice of distance prior propagates directly into any inferred Gaussian which does not include distance among its parameters, and that these calculations must be repeated with an appropriately modified weight if a different distance prior is desired.\footnote{We also find that a multivariate gaussian in detector-frame parameters augmented by $1/d_L$ provides an excellent approximation to the corresponding posterior, and is useful in applications where a range of source redshift distributions arise.} We choose a covariance matrix $\Sigma_S$ based on the covariance of the data, using conventional bandwidth-selection rules for kernel density estimates (Scott's rule); see, e.g., \cite{Merritt1994,ThomsonTapia,mm-statistics-nonparametric-timeseries-RamsaySilverman} and references therein.

 Events near equal mass have the unfortunate condition that the KDE will fall off rapidly near $\eta = 1/4$, which is a hard limit on the symmetric mass ratio, $\eta$.
 To account for this, we mirror the posterior samples about $\eta = 1/4$ when generating the KDE for such events.
 We never sample from the region where $\eta > 1/4$, so this method is justified.